simon-w19/emotion_age_predictor/ReadMe.txt

 pip install deepface
 pip install opencv-python

+To start execute the main.py file.
-Press "q" to quit the program
+Press "q" to quit the program.